An objective function for order preserving hierarchical clustering: Approximation

-\paragraph{A remark on the dual of the antisymmetrisation.} In Dasgupta's model, the similarity $s$ is defined in terms of an undirected graph with weight function $s$, and the dual $s_d = 1-s$ is also a graph.
+\paragraph{A remark on the dual of the antisymmetrisation.} The similarity $s$ can be defined in terms of an undirected graph with weight function $s$, and the dual $s_d = 1-s$ is also a graph.
 Indeed, if $s$ has unit weights, then $s_d$ is the graph with complementary edge set.
-However, in the ordered setting, we have a directed weighted graph with weight function $\omega$, and with antisymmetrisation $g(x,y) = \omega(x,y) - \omega(y,x)$.
+However, for the order relation, we have a directed weighted graph with weight function $\omega$, and with antisymmetrisation $g(x,y) = \omega(x,y) - \omega(y,x)$.
 The dual of the antisymmetrisation $g_d = 1-g$ is dual to $g$, but does not correspond to an antisymmetrisation of a relaxed order or weight function, since $g_d$ itself is not antisymmetric.
 It is the dual graph to the complete graph over $X$ with weight function $g$, but what this dual graph represents is not obvious.

-Since the dual formulation lacks a clear intuitive interpretation, we have chosen to stick to the maximisation problem for the main part of this paper.